 - Have had three years of consecutive work permits from a Thai based employer;

 - Have a minimum income of 40,000 baht per month and have paid tax for three years on that income; and

 - Are married to a Thai citizen.

-If this isn’t you (i.e. not working in Thailand for a Thai employer, not working, or on a retirement or education visa), then this article probably isn’t for you as current legislation doesn’t provide any realistic paths to citizenship for those who are not currently working in Thailand.
+If this isn’t you (i.e. not working in Thailand for a Thai employer, or on a retirement or education visa), then at present current legislation doesn’t provide any realistic paths to citizenship.

-If you are a foreign woman married to a Thai husband, then please read this article, as the process is different for you.
+If you are a foreign woman married to a Thai husband, then please read this article, as legislation applies differently for the wives of Thai husbands.